VasileiosZisis/personal-blog-mern.stack/README.md

 ### A blog website

 This app is created with mongoDB, expressjs, react and nodejs.

-I have disabled the registration in the live website.
-Will add the ability for users to create comments, when there will be enough content.
+Still to do:

+- Slug instead of id for the url
+- User comments

 It includes the following: